Plantago holosteum

 Plantago holosteum is an annual plant of the family Plantaginaceae and the genus Plantago.

 Description

 Plantago holosteum grows to 15–40 cm in height.
 The flowering period extends from May to June.

 Distribution and habitat

-This species can be found in South-eastern Europe, especially in the Carpathian Mountains.
+This species is native to Southern Europe and parts of the Middle East and Northwest Africa.
 It prefers dry grasslands, arid and sunny grassy areas on carbonate substrates, at an elevation of 0–1300 m above sea level.